DataDog/integrations-core/docs/dev/create_a_tile.md

 ## Open a pull request

-Push up your feature branch and open a pull request that contains your integration tile's asset files (including images) in the [`marketplace` repository][18].
+Push up your feature branch and open a pull request that contains your integration tile's asset files (including images) in the [`marketplace`][18] or [`integrations-extras`][number] repository.
 The Marketplace repository does not allow forks.
 For instructions on creating a clone of the repo, see the [Set up section](#set-up-a-directory-and-clone-the-marketplace-repository).
-After you've created your pull request, automatic checks run in Azure DevOps pipelines to verify that your pull request is in good shape and contains all the required content to be updated.
+After you've created your pull request, automatic checks will run to verify that your pull request is in good shape and contains all the required content to be updated.

-To request access to the Azure DevOps pipeline, leave a comment in the pull request requesting access.
+`Please note we have stopped using Azure DevOps`

 ## Review process

-Once your pull request passes all the checks, reviewers from the `Datadog/agent-integrations`, `Datadog/marketplace-review`, and `Datadog/documentation` teams provide suggestions and feedback on best practices.
+Once your pull request passes all checks, reviewers from the `Datadog/agent-integrations`, `Datadog/marketplace-review`, and `Datadog/documentation` teams provide suggestions and feedback on best practices.

 Once you have addressed the feedback and re-requested reviews, these reviewers approve your pull request.
-Contact the Marketplace team if you would like to preview the integration tile in your sandbox account.
-This allows you to validate and preview additional changes in the integration tile on the Datadog Marketplace before your pull request is merged.
+Contact the Marketplace team if you would like to preview the tile in your sandbox account.
+This allows you to validate and preview additional changes on the tile before your pull request is merged.

-Validation errors
+### How to resolve common validation errors

+Out-of-the-box integrations wtihin the integrations-extras repository can run into validation errors when the forked reposiotry is out of date with the origin.
+Follow the steps below to resolve the validation errors by rebasing.

 Updating the forked repository via the Web App

-1. Go to the github webapp
+1. Go to the github.com
 2. Go to your repositories
-3. Select/click on your forked repo of integrations-extras
+3. Select your forked repo of integrations-extras
 4. Go to "sync fork"  in the github web--ui
 5. Click "update branch"